Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan | Goal.com

-Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan
+Arsenal complete £45m signing of Partey as Torreira heads to Atletico Madrid on loan

 Arsenal have completed the signing of Thomas Partey from Atletico Madrid, the club has confirmed, with Lucas Torreira heading in the other direction on a one-year loan.